ricekot/ricekot.github.io/_posts/2020/2020-05-28-beginning-my-security-journey.md

 ---
 layout: post
 title: Beginning My Security Journey
-category: gsoc
+category: zap-graphql
 ---

-This post is the first in a series of posts related to my [Google Summer of Code '20 project](/gsoc).
+This post is the first in a series of posts related to my [Google Summer of Code '20 project](/projects/zap-graphql/).

 I have a habit of opening stuff up.